RudolfBenadie/simple-eventsourcing/README.md

 $ jest --init
 ```

-Also update the typescript transformer in the generated jest config file:
+Update the typescript transformer in the generated jest config file:

 ```ts
   // A map from regular expressions to paths to transformers